mikecurtis1/MaRCXMLMaker/README.md

 #### Build a datafield

-Build temp subfield data
+First build subfield data.

 ```php
 $mm->buildSubfield('a', '9780547750330');
 ```
+Build the datafield which automatically inserts subfield elements prepared in the previous subfield build steps inside the new datafield.

-Build the datafield with the subfield data
+After the datafield is built the subfield data is reset for a new subfield/datafield build.

 ```php
 $mm->buildDatafield('020', '', '');